 "Hello!
 Breastfeeding with inverted nipples can be challenging.
 The first step would be to contact a lactation consultant to have hands-on help.

-An option many with low supply try is to use an SNS (supplemental nursing system).
+An option many with a low supply try, is to use an SNS (supplemental nursing system).
 A tiny tube is taped next to your nipple and connected to a bag of milk (or formula).
 This way, a baby is nursing at the breast and stimulating milk production, while getting milk from the SNS.

 I would increase pumping to every 2-3 hours if you haven't already.
-You also should be using a double electric breast pump for beat results.
+You also should be using a double electric breast pump for best results.
 Hand expressing or pumping ten-twenty minutes after you feel "empty" will also help increase supply.

-You can take natural "milk boosters" such as oats ( in the form of oatmeal, cookies, etc) or flaxseed (throw them into cookies or even in a smoothie!).
+You can take natural "milk boosters" such as oats (In the form of oatmeal, cookies, etc.) or flaxseed (throw them into cookies or even in a smoothie!).